Last Updated on 16 January 2026 by Cycloscope

 Crossing the Black Sea by Ferry.
 The incredible adventures on a three-day ferry crossing with the weirdest people in the world.

 Information on boats crossing the Black Sea has always been pretty nebulous.
-Companies and routes appear and disappear without any notice, schedules are non-existent and, when there are any, they often aren’t respected.
+Companies and routes appear and disappear without notice; schedules are nonexistent, and when they do exist, they’re often not respected.

 Ferries from Varna to Poti seem to go every two weeks, they are operated by different companies, often selling tickets for the same ship at different prices, be aware.

-As far as we know there’s no way to book in advance.
-Tickets must be made at the port, just before the departure (see our account below).
+As far as we knowthere’s no way to book in advance.
+Tickets must be made at the port, just before departure (see our account below).

-Boats allegedly depart all year round, but we’ve heard of various reports of people seeing their ferry canceled in the winter months, because of bad weather.
+Boats allegedly depart year-round, but we’ve heard reports of people seeing their ferry canceled in the winter months due to bad weather.

-Some information may be found on Caravanistan or Navbul‘s website.
-Navbul is one of the companies operating the Varna – Batumi (Poti) ferry line.
+Some information may be found on Caravanistan’s or Navbul‘s website.
+Navbul is one of the companies operating the Varna-Batumi (Poti) ferry line.

 The passenger ticket price is around 100€, and bicycles should be free.
-However, we paid 80€ while the Germans who made the ticket just 2 minutes before we paid 130€.
+However, we paid 80€ while the Germans who bought the ticket just 2 minutes before we paid 130€.

 Interested in a trip to Georgia?
 You can read these articles: